Harold Castro Player Props: Rockies vs. Braves

-The Colorado Rockies, including Harold Castro (batting .235 in his past 10 games, with a double, a walk and an RBI), take on starter Bryce Elder and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.
+After going 2-for-3 with a double and an RBI in his last game, Harold Castro and the Colorado Rockies face the Atlanta Braves (who will hand the ball to Charlie Morton) at 1:35 PM ET on Sunday.

-In his most recent game, he went 1-for-4 against the Red Sox.
+In his most recent appearance, he had two hits (going 2-for-3 with a double and an RBI) against the Braves.

 Harold Castro Game Info & Props vs. the Braves